w7978708wen/Student-Home-Rental-Analysis/README.md

 <h2>Takeaways:</h2>

-• It is okay to go back to doing data transformation while I am already in the data-visualization stage.
-Initially, I used Python to demonstrate my data-transformation capabilities (which I did not get to do in the actual school project due to criteria constriants).
+• It is okay to go back to doing data transformation while I am already in the data visualization stage.
+Initially, I used Python to demonstrate my data transformation capabilities (which I did not get to do in the actual school project due to criteria constriants).
 However, I still like to use Power Query Editor to transform data because it is very convenient to shift back and forth between Power Query Editor and Report View - all within Power BI.

 •I learned that it is important to understand how the business operates in order to deliver helpful insights.